matthewrobertson/matthewrobertson.github.com/source/_posts/2013-07-26-active-record-serializers-from-scratch.markdown

 end
 ```

 If you were paying close attention, you may notice that the above changes actually broke something.
 Before it provided its own `as_json` method, our `CommentSerializer` was capable of serializing both individual comments as well as collections of comments.
-This is because Rails provides an implementation of `as_json` for both `Array`s and `ActiveRecord::Relation`s that essentially map the collections by calling `as_json` on every object in the collection.
-We can do the same the same thing, by adding a layer of indirection in our `as_json` method and creating another method for individual instances:
+This is because Rails provides an implementation of `as_json` for both `Array`s and `ActiveRecord::Relation`s that essentially map a collection by calling `as_json` on each of its members.
+We can do the same the same thing, by adding a layer of indirection in our `as_json` method and creating another method that serializes individual instances:

 ```ruby